Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ1: Root Cause of Misconfigurations

+Components often require some configuration values to meet specific constraints to interact and work properly.
+Different from intra-component errors, which involve dependencies among configuration options within a single component, cross-component misconfigurations arise when the constraints span across multiple components or software systems.
+Thus, when dealing with configurations that involve multiple components, modifying a single setting requires making related changes to other settings.
+As shown in \Cref{real_cases}(f), these four configuration options must satisfy constraint $conf1>=conf2+conf3+conf4$ (\textit{RC$\mathit{_{I}}$-Case\#149}).
+When the configurations are not properly configured, the lease recovery process will be stuck in endless retries and preemption.
+Moreover, there are also constraints present within cross-software configurations.
+In \textit{RC$\mathit{_{I}}$-Case\#164}, there is a mismatch between the Nginx configuration and the Laravel project directory, causing the web server to be unable to locate the requested resources.

-{ \textbf{Summary:} According to our dataset, 111 out of 823 misconfiguration cases were caused by constraint violation.
-In this paper, we take an in-depth analysis of constraint violation misconfigurations, and further divide it into five subtypes according to the types of violations.
+\textbf{Summary:} According to our dataset, \TODO{171} out of 772 misconfiguration cases were caused by constraint violation.
+In this paper, we take an in-depth analysis of the constraint violation misconfiguration, and further divide it into six subtypes according to the types of violations.
 Based on the real-world dataset, we summarize three main reasons that contribute to constraint violation. \textbf{\ding{172}} Users' carelessness.
-A majority of syntax errors (i.e., 69.23\%) were caused by users' carelessness, e.g., spelling errors, grammar and punctuation mistakes. \textbf{\ding{173}} Software update.
+A majority of syntax errors (i.e., 68.52\%) were caused by users' carelessness, e.g., spelling errors, grammar and punctuation mistakes. \textbf{\ding{173}} Software update.
 Software updates are often accompanied with newly added configurations, deprecated ones, and even syntax changes of configurations.
-Configuration errors may occur when users fail to keep pace with such changes and the software lacks backward compatibility. \textbf{\ding{174}} Complex configuration relationships.
-We observe that configurations usually take effect sequentially, which means a configuration might be overwritten by another one if users do not pay attention to the order of configuration settings.
-In addition, sometimes there are constraints between multiple configurations.
-However, these constraints are often ignored by user manuals, thus resulting multi-configuration errors.}
+Configuration errors may occur when users fail to keep pace with such changes and the software lacks backward compatibility {(e.g., \textit{RC$\mathit{_{I}}$-Case\#40}, \textit{RC$\mathit{_{I}}$-Case\#41}, \textit{RC$\mathit{_{I}}$-Case\#43})}. \reviseLiu{\textbf{\ding{174}} Complex configuration relationships.
+We observe that configurations usually take effect sequentially, which means a configuration might be overwritten by another one if users do not pay attention to the order of configuration settings {(\textit{RC$\mathit{_{I}}$-Case\#75}).} In addition, sometimes there are constraints between multiple configurations within a component.
+However, these constraints are often ignored by user manuals, thus resulting in intra-component errors {(e.g., \textit{RC$\mathit{_{I}}$-Case\#79}, \textit{RC$\mathit{_{I}}$-Case\#111}).} Finally, the dependencies between multiple components or even software can also result in misconfigurations.
+For instance, in \textit{RC$\mathit{_{I}}$-Case\#164}, the Nginx configuration did not match the Laravel project directory, leading the web server to be unable to locate the requested resources. }